Stay up to date with Nakita Turner.

-You could easily assume Christchurch’s Nakita Turner was born with a guitar in her hand.
-There’s an air about her that belies her youth – and so there should be.
-Turner was writing and performing songs before she hit double-digits.
-She began by wrangling her brothers to form a house band and making short work of the South Island’s local talent show circuit.
-It wasn’t long before 14-year old Nakita was wrangling within those small circles too, shoulder-tapping familiar stars for a higher cause; anti-bullying.
+You could easily assume Turner was born with a guitar in her hand.
+There’s an air about her that belies her youth – and so there should be; she was writing and performing songs before she hit double-digits.
+Turner began by wrangling her brothers to form a house band and making short work of the South Island’s local talent show circuit.
+It wasn’t long before the 14-year old was wrangling within those small circles too, shoulder-tapping familiar stars for a higher cause; anti-bullying.

 “I had this idea that it would be really great to write a song about how kids get bullied, the effects it has on kid’s lives and how we can stand up to this problem” the Cantabrian enthuses, “I wanted to bring together a group of talented young artists to record ‘One Voice’ a great anti-bullying song inspired by the fellow kids of Christchurch.”